fengyangyang98/Papercutting/README.md

 For me, paper-cutting is a unique memory, a memory that children receive praise from the teacher, and a memory of family reunion.

-> Tell us about the features and technologies you used in your Swift playground.

 In the Papercutting, I use AppKit, Vision, SpriteKit, AVFoundation and PlaygroundSupport.

 I use the NSView to realize the function of simulating folding paper and cutting paper.
 At the same time, I use NSTouchBarDelegate to implement the buttons on the touch bar.
 I use AppKit to implement some other functions, such as keyboard shortcuts, mouse clicks and drags.